What Is the Best Kind of RV Holding Tank Treatment?

 Even when digestion occurs, it does not change outlet placement, tank geometry, or the absence of rinsing.
 These physical constraints limit how much digestion alone can improve tank cleanliness.

-These factors determine whether waste exits the tank or remains behind.
-Mineral Teatments are more aligned with these realities perform best in real-world RV use.
+These factors determine whether waste exits the holding tank or remains behind.
+Mineral Teatments are more aligned with these realities performing best in real-world RV use.

-Mineral-based treatments like Happy Campers are not dependent on biological digestion.
+Mineral-based treatments like Happy Campers are not dependent on biological digestion or ideal conditions.
 Instead, they work immediately to:

 Because they align with the physical realities of RV holding tanks, mineral-based treatments provide more reliable results.